 Film & TV: After a slight lapse in interest in the 1980s, I have since revived an early interest in great motion pictures, albeit I remain not much of an enthusiast for Hollywood “mainstream” productions (except some super hi-tech special-effect sci-fi).
 Besides Igmar Bergman, Orson Welles, and Alfred Hitchock, I greatly enjoy Spanish-language movies from both Europe and the Americas, including the films of Luis Buñuel, Carlos Saura, Fernando Trueba, and Pedro Almodóvar.
 Not a big TV fan, my watching is confined largely to public television and sports broadcasts.

-Food & Drink: Not gifted with adequate taste buds to be a secure connoisseur of anything, I still cannot resist a fascination with wine, a hobby that allows me to combine my interests in geography, history, culture, agriculture, chemistry, art, literature, music, and languages.
-Merlot and Sauvignon Blanc (or “Fumé Blanc”) are my favorite varietals.
-My preferred wine regions are those of Australia (Barossa), Chile (Maipo), Spain (Rioja), and South Africa (Stellenbosch), and, of course, California.
+Food & Drink: Not gifted with an adequate olfactory sense to be a secure connoisseur of anything, I still cannot resist a fascination with wine, a hobby that allows me to combine my interests in geography, history, culture, agriculture, chemistry, art, literature, music, and languages.
 I used to own stock in a great winery in the Dunnigan Hills of Yolo county – until I was bought out by a major international corporation!
 Although I made a very handsome profit, I would have rather been able to continue contemplating my investment in some oak barrels filled with the finest grape juice.
 Happily, another enterprise opened in downtown Davis that offers tastings of a wide range of Californian wines, including some Portuguese varietals that are rarely seen.
 Even more recently, I again bought shares in another wine business.
-Who knows what will happen!
-The winery was eventually closed down.
-Happily, I discovered another even more local winery just off the bike path that I often take to work!
-May Putah Creek have a better fate!
+Who knows what will happen next!